This book focuses on how you can use your soft skills to influence people and it’s based on Roberts 6 key principles of persuasion.

 With great power comes great responsibility…

-These principles can be used for good but they can also be abused and I would hope that most people will keep their ethics top of mind when applying these principles.
-There is a difference between influence and manipulation.
+These principles can be used for good but they can also be abused.
+I would hope that most people will keep their ethics top of mind when applying these principles.

-Influence involves change, the ability to move people in a desired direction where as manipulation is about deceiving people to get what you want.
-Here are the principles.
+Influence involves change, it’s the ability to move people in the desired direction where as manipulation is about deceiving people to get what you want.

 You may help a friend move because they helped you move.
 A painting company i read about gave it’s customers a potted flower after every job they completed and asked them for referrals.
 Most people returned the favor by sending new customers their way.

 If people commit, orally or in writing, to an idea or goal, they are more likely to honor that commitment because of establishing that idea or goal as being congruent with their self-image.

 Even if the original incentive or motivation is removed after they have already agreed, they will continue to honor the agreement.
 For example, in car sales, suddenly raising the price at the last moment works because the buyer has already decided to buy.

 People will do things that they see other people are doing.